raspberrypilearning/octapi-calculating-pi/en/step_3.md

-# Step one - Why is calculating π difficult?
+# Why is calculating π difficult?

 ### π is an irrational number